Emergence Festival 2026

 Samadhi

-Drawn from the Ramayana epic, the story follows Vishvasu, a celestial musician granted a boon of immortality, who must disrupt the divine order and make enemies along the way for the realm to grow.
+Drawn from the Ramayana epic, the story follows Vishvasu, a celestial musician granted a boon of immortality, who must disrupt the divine order and make enemies along the way for something greater.
 But is it worth it?
 Blending epic myth with modern alienation, Samadhi: Birth of Kabandha confronts conformity, complicity, and the perilous pursuit of transcendence.

 Credits